webrcade/webrcade-docs/docs/feeds/resources/tinyurl.md

 # TinyURL

 [TinyURL](https://tinyurl.com/) can be used to both shorten and alias URLs.
 [Shortening of URLs](#shortened-urls) is recommended as it reduces the overall size of webЯcade feeds and mitigates false-positive blocking by simple URL filters.
-[Aliasing of URLs](#aliased-urls) can be utilized to provide more memorable (human-redable) URLs.
+[Aliasing of URLs](#aliased-urls) can be utilized to provide more memorable (human-readable) URLs.

 ## Shortened URLs